 The keyword (not set) identifies traffic that doesn’t arrive via a keyword, so might not come through search at all.
 This includes organic traffic from email, referral sites, Google Images, etc. Visitors from Google Images and Google Maps are classified as referrals with the source google.com, not organic search.

-Because keywords are set for search traffic, the (not set) keyword will never appear in your organic Search reports, so it is likely something you won’t have to worry about.
+Because keywords are set for search traffic, the (not set) keyword will never appear in your Organic Search report, so it is likely something you won’t have to worry about.
 Hence it’s not important to consider ‘not set’ for keyword performance.

 Benefits of being able to see keywords in Google Analytics

-Once you can view ‘not provided’ again you will be able to see what search terms people used to find different landing pages.
+Once you can unblock (not provided) you will be able to see what search terms people used to find different landing pages.